MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 * from `11 - 16`: errors that can be corrected by the user (constraint violation, etc.)
 * from `17 - 26`: other errors (software problems, fatal errors)

-you can see the whole list throught the docuemntation
+you can see the whole list through the docuemntation

-* the third value is the state: it give you more informatioj about the error
+* the third value is the state: it gives you more information about the error
-1: if sql server display error
+1: if SQL server display an error
 0-255: own errors -> to raise your own error

 * The fourth value is `Line`  -> give you the line number.

-Finally if the error happended within a stored procedure` or a `trigger`, you will receive extra data giving you the name of the stored procedure or the name of th trigger
+Finally, if the error happens within a stored procedure` or a `trigger`, you will receive extra data giving you the name of the stored procedure or the name of the trigger

 ### Uncatchable Errors

-the try cath we've learnt can't catch every kind of errors.
+the try cath we've learned can't catch every kind of error.

 * Severity lower than 11 (Uncatchable)
 * Severity 11 -> 19 (catchable)
 * Compilation errors: objects and columns that don't exist

-severity of 20 or higher that stopped the connection will not be caught but if it didn't cut the connection, it will be caught
+the severity of 20 or higher that stopped the connection will not be caught but if it didn't cut the connection, it will be caught

-compilation error: object and column that doesn't exit
+compilation error: object and column that doesn't exist

 **An example**